 This course will appeal to students who have enjoyed MATH20101 or MATH20111 and MATH20122.
 It will be useful to student taking probability courses in years three and four since the ideas of measure theory have a central role in probability theory.

-- understand the relation between Fourier series and the Hilbert space of square integrable functions.
+- relate the Fourier series of a periodic function to the Hilbert space of square integrable periodic functions;

 Assessment Further Information